mikep79/solo-project/README.md

 View Events page:
 - when user click attend button twice, adds duplicate item to array (solution: make Unique part of attend array schema?)
 - If user selects multiple content_tags, will only show events that have BOTH those tags (ie. no events.)
-- MyEvents - If only one event, will stay on page after clicking 'not attending' - 500 error.
-Have to refresh page for it to go away.
-Happening because page doesn't like calling getAttendindEvents when nothing in array.

 #Notes
 - filter results to weeelchair = true. (first part returns users with a wheelchair value = true anywhere; second part only shows events with wheelchair = true):